khaiwyon/materials/week_7_holiday/setting_authorization_headers.md

 - This method is then called by `current_api_user` to be used by the `AuthTokenService`(refer to JSON Web Token section) to fetch the user id.

+- [protect_from_forgery](http://api.rubyonrails.org/classes/ActionController/RequestForgeryProtection/ClassMethods.html) is a security measure that is set to `null_session` for API calls because we need it to accept external requests.

+- Similarly, we will also skip `verify_authenticity_token` if the incoming request is in `json` format - as seen at the bottom - the method `json_request?`

 - Finally, we also have a `rescue_from` set in the event that a current_api_ user is not fetched.
 This is a simple error prompt that the user is not logged in.